Battle of Antón Lizardo

-The Battle of Antón Lizardo was a naval engagement of the Mexican civil war between liberals and conservative governments, (the Reform War), which took place off the Gulf Coast town of Antón Lizardo, Mexico in 1860.
-A Mexican Navy officer, Rear Admiral Tomás M. Marín, mutinied and escaped to Havana, Cuba.
+The Battle of Antón Lizardo was a naval engagement of Mexico's Reform War, a civil war between liberals and conservative governments.
+It took place off the Gulf Coast town of Antón Lizardo, Veracruz, in 1860.
+A Mexican Navy officer, Rear Admiral Tomás Marín Sabalza, mutinied and escaped to Havana, Cuba.
 There he formed a squadron of armed vessels to attack merchant ships and blockade Veracruz.
-The liberal Mexican Government of Benito Juárez declared Marín a pirate and permitted foreign navies to attack his ships.
+The liberal government of Benito Juárez declared Tomás Marín a pirate and permitted foreign navies to attack his ships.
 Juárez's government was supported by the United States and its navy already had several vessels patrolling in the Gulf of Mexico.